Shadow-Alex/PaperCrawler/README.md

 # Scholar crawler 学术爬虫

 This projects aims to crawl title and citation from given journals, with few human interaction, then download from url or scihub.
+Achieve 97%+ success rate on a wide range of papers.

 **Google Scholar`scraper.py`** : With good pacing, the script is able to crawl 1 page in 10 second, and run for at least 100 page until